Family Birthing Center: St. Anne

 At Ochsner a variety of prenatal classes are available to help expectant parents prepare for their arrival of their new baby.

-These classes cover topics such as the labor and delivery experience, vaginal delivery versus Cesarean Section delivery, Epidurals, postpartum care, car seat safety, and newborn care.
+These classes cover topics such as the labor and delivery experience, vaginal delivery versus Cesarean Section delivery, Epidurals, postpartum care, breastfeeding, infant CPR, and newborn care.

 Is Your Child In The Right Car Seat?

 The best way to protect them in the car is to put them in the right seat, at the right time, and use it the right way.

 There are so many car seat types and models, how do you know which one is right for your child?
 The right car seat or booster fits your child and your car, and is one you will use correctly every time you travel.
 Not only will your child ride as safely as possible, you will be establishing the foundation for a lifelong habit of seat belt use every time your child travels.

 - Select a car seat based on your child’s age and size, and choose a seat that fits in your vehicle and use it every time.

 - Always refer to your specific car seat manufacturer’s instructions; read the vehicle owner’s manual on how to install the car seat using the seat belt or LATCH (Lower Anchors and Tethers for Children) system; and check height and weight limits.

 - To maximize safety, keep your child in the car seat for as long as possible, as long as the child fits within the manufacturer’s height and weight requirements.